An Online Learning Analysis of Minimax Adaptive Control: Problem Formulation Using Minimax Adaptive Control

 An optimal adaptive control policy should interact with the system in order to extract information about the unknown system matrices $A, B$ while also guaranteeing good performance and robustness to the adversarial disturbance.
-This can be made precise, for example, by optimizing for the following minimax cost
+This can be achieved by optimizing the following minimax cost

 where $c(x^{\pi}, u^{\pi}, Q, R) := \norm{x^{\pi}}^{2}_{Q} + \norm{u^{\pi}}^{2}_{R}$ for given penalty matrices $Q \succ 0, R \succ 0$; $x^{\pi}$ denotes the evolution of the state of (\ref{eqn_system_dynamics}) starting from $x_0$ under the control input $u^{\pi}$ from the policy $\pi$; and $\gamma > 0$ quantifies the desired level of robustness to the external disturbance (higher $\gamma$ resulting in weaker robustness requirements).
 The optimal minimax control policy $\pi^{\dagger}$ and the associated cost are given by